The Ultimate Adventure Through Wild Namibia

 Of course, you are free to tip more or less, and the amount should be reflective of your perception of service and quality – a tip is not compulsory and should only be given when you receive excellent service.

-You might opt to take a desert flight over the dunes at Swakopmund, or upgrade to open-top Jeep safaris in Etosha National Park.
+You might opt to take a desert flight over the dunes at Swakopmund, upgrade to open-top Jeep safaris in Etosha National Park or join a game drive in Waterberg National Park.
 These options are payable locally.

 You know your own spending habits best, so please budget an appropriate amount for things like optional meals and drinks, shopping, optional activities, and laundry.